 When it comes to anxiety and panic, the more controlling you are, the more out of control you will feel.
 By increasing your level of control when anxious, the message that you are in danger gets to the sympathetic nervous system and then it works even harder.

-When listening to the radio and opening the windows doesn't work, these strategies below can be performed, preferably while driving so that you have the experience of overcoming a panic attack while driving.
-This will improve your confidence in dealing with a panic attack while driving and should decrease the amount of future panic attacks.
+When listening to the radio and opening the windows doesn't work, these strategies below can be performed while driving so that you have the experience of overcoming a panic attack.
+This will improve your confidence in dealing with a panic attack while driving and will decrease the number of future panic attacks.

 1. Use Self-Talk